thierry-guedj/stocktrader/README.md

-# stocktrader
+# Stock Trader
-Project made for the Udemy course "Vue JS 2 - The Complete Guide (incl.
-Vue Router & Vuex)"
+Project made for the Udemy course "[Vue JS 2 - The Complete Guide (incl.
+Vue Router & Vuex)](https://www.udemy.com/course/vuejs-2-the-complete-guide/)"

 [Vue](https://vuejs.org) (pronounced /vjuː/, like view) is a progressive framework for building user interfaces.
 Unlike other monolithic frameworks, Vue is designed from the ground up to be incrementally adoptable.